 ii.
-The Technology scenario is borrowed from Udaipur's Low Carbon Mobility Plan^[27], which considers a traditional low-carbon pathway that minimizes travel demand via land-use changes and promotes cleaner technologies.
+The technology scenario is borrowed from Udaipur's Low Carbon Mobility Plan^[27], which considers a traditional low-carbon pathway that minimizes travel demand via land-use changes and promotes cleaner technologies.

-Scenario Strategies: (a) increasing the intensity of mixed land-use and related intra-zonal trips, (b) increasing the density along PT corridors through infill development or green-field developments, (c) introducing and subsidizing energy-efficient vehicles, and (d) upgrading PT and IPT fleet to meet better fuel norms.
+Scenario Strategies: (a) increasing the intensity of mixed land-use and related intra-zonal trips; (b) increasing the density along PT corridors through infill development or green-field developments; (c) introducing and subsidizing energy-efficient vehicles; and (d) upgrading the PT and IPT fleets to meet better fuel norms.

 iii.
-The SDG scenario: builds on the Technology scenario's interventions by including AT and PT infrastructure improvement, street redesign based on Universal Design and Complete Streets guidelines, and improved mobility of vulnerable groups.
-The SDG scenario alters basic assumptions for estimating the travel demand, which assume improved work participation rate, improved trip rate for vulnerable groups, and reduced trip length due to land use change.
+The SDG scenario builds on the technology scenario's interventions by including AT and PT infrastructure improvement, street redesign based on Universal Design and Complete Streets guidelines, and improved mobility for vulnerable groups.
+The SDG scenario alters basic assumptions for estimating travel demand, which assume an improved work participation rate, an improved trip rate for vulnerable groups, and reduced trip length due to land use change.

-Scenario Strategies: (a) increased intra-zonal trips (64% from 16% in BAU), (b) large-scale AT infrastructure improvements leading to 100% household access to PT and IPT, (c) aggressive adoptions of EV, especially for personal vehicles, (d) integrate mini-buses, city buses, and IPT for enhanced access for all, and (e) increase in AT mode share and trip lengths.
+Scenario Strategies: (a) increased intra-zonal trips (64% from 16% in BAU); (b) large-scale AT infrastructure improvements leading to 100% household access to PT and IPT; (c) aggressive adoptions of EV, especially for personal vehicles; (d) integrating mini-buses, city buses, and IPT for enhanced access for all; and (e) an increase in AT mode share and trip lengths.